CEFC statement on the release of the LETS

 Our specialist Clean Futures Team has a heightened focus on unlocking investment opportunities in new and emerging sectors aligned with the Roadmap and LETS.
 This includes opportunities to invest in grid connection assets which support large scale storage and a cleaner and more reliable grid.
 We are also backing residential battery storage and were pleased to commit up to $30 million to Australia’s largest Virtual Power Plant, which will benefit social housing tenants in South Australia, as well as contribute to grid stability.

 As Australia’s largest cleantech investor, the CEFC backs Australian entrepreneurs through the Clean Energy Innovation Fund.
-Recent investments include Tenacious Ventures, which is supporting Canberra based start-up Gotera in developing technology to process food waste, and Soil Carbon Co, which is developing biotechnology to increase soil carbon levels, improving drought resilience and productivity while removing carbon from the atmosphere.
+Recent investments include Tenacious Ventures, which is supporting Canberra based start-up Gotera in developing technology to process food waste, and Loam Bio*, which is developing biotechnology to increase soil carbon levels, improving drought resilience and productivity while removing carbon from the atmosphere.

 The Government has also introduced legislation for the creation of a Grid Reliability Fund, to be led by the CEFC, enabling us to further expand our focus on grid related investments with access to an additional $1 billion in capital.